cce459/cce459.github.io/replit.md

 Preferred communication style: Simple, everyday language.
 Main page renamed to '대문' (Korean for "Main Page") at user request.
+User requested new features: page templates, favorites system, and enhanced search with previews and highlighting.

 # System Architecture